Legislature(2021 - 2022)GRUENBERG 120

 ages 13, 14, and 15, the bill would increase the "penalty" if

-years.
-Additionally, for 16- and 17-year-old victims, the bill
+more years.
+Additionally, for 16- and 17-year-old victims, the

-offender was 10 or more years.
+the offender were 10 or more years.

 CHAIR KREISS-TOMKINS pointed out that there could be scenarios